 - MCI increases are capped at 2 percent per year.

-To help owners understand what are reasonable costs for MCI work, the DHCR releases a reasonable cost schedule for MCI-eligible items (Operational Bulletin 2021-1).
+To help owners understand what reasonable costs are for MCI work, the DHCR has released this update to the reasonable cost schedule for MCI-eligible items.
 The reasonable cost schedule provides a maximum cost that can be approved for eligible MCIs.
 The costs reflected on the schedule include installations that are MCI eligible and such related costs that are necessary and required to complete the installation of the eligible MCI item.

 Applying for a Waiver